-29. Where a student's study intentions change partway through the year of instance because they are awarded accredited prior (experiential) learning equivalent to one or more modules, their completion status should be judged against these revised study intentions.
+28. Where a student's study intentions change partway through the year of instance because they are awarded accredited prior (experiential) learning equivalent to one or more modules, their completion status should be judged against these revised study intentions.
 In some cases the reduced study intentions might mean that the student no longer meets the full-time attendance requirements.
 Provided the student meets the requirements to be treated as a mode switcher (see Annex H paragraph 13) they should be treated as a part-time student, with completion judged against their revised study intentions.

-Example 1: Final assessment taken with 13 months
+Example 1: Final assessment taken within 13 months

-30. A standard year of instance commenced on 29 September 2017.
-Final assessment for a particular module counted within the year of instance took place in June 2018, with an opportunity to resit or resubmit in September 2018.
-The student did not take the assessment in June 2018, but did so for the first time at the resit or resubmission opportunity in September 2018.
-The module is treated as completed, because the assessment was taken within 13 calendar months of 29 September 2017, the start of the year of instance.
+30. A standard year of instance commenced on 29 September 2021.
+Final assessment for a particular module counted within the year of instance takes place in June 2022, with an opportunity to resit or resubmit in September 2022.
+The student does not take the assessment in June 2022, but does so for the first time at the resit or resubmission opportunity in September 2022.
+The module is treated as completed, because the assessment was taken within 13 calendar months of 29 September 2021, the start of the year of instance.